au-research/raid-metadata/rtd/docs/source/core/descriptions.rst

 * Significance Statement
 * Methods
 * Objectives
-* Other (*any other descriptive information, e.g., a note or similar*)
+* Other (*any other descriptive information, e.g. a note or similar*)

-**Note**: If a description is provided, a single, primary description is mandatory; additional Descriptions are optional.
-Type is mandatory for each description specified.
-Controlled list adapted from Vocabularies for Registry Schema 1.6.5 'Description Type' and DataCite Metadata Schema 4.4 Appendix 1 Table 10 'descriptiontype'.
+**Note**: if a description is provided, a single primary description is mandatory while additional Descriptions are optional.
+The type is mandatory for each description specified.
+The controlled list adapted from Vocabularies for Registry Schema 1.6.5 'Description Type' and DataCite Metadata Schema 4.4 Appendix 1 Table 10 'descriptiontype'.

 .. _4.2.2-description.type.id.schemaUri:

 4.2.2 description.type.schemaUri
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Definition**: The URI of the description type schema.
+**Definition**: the URI of the description type schema

-**Requirement**: Mandatory for each description.type.id supplied
+**Requirement**: mandatory for each description.type.id supplied

 **Occurrence**: 0-1

-**Allowed values**: *Closed controlled list*
+**Allowed values**: *closed controlled list*

 * [URI of RAiD vocab on RVA (to be created)]

-**Note**: The RAiD vocabulary on RVA is specified for raid.org and used by ARDC registration service; Registration Agencies may implement other controlled vocabularies but must provide a crosswalk.
-In 'core' elements like this one where variation of controlled vocabularies amongst Registration Agencies occurs, the RAiD Service should return the 'local' term and schema as well as the ‘standardised’ term and schema.
+**Note**: the RAiD vocabulary on RVA is specified for https://raid.org and used by the ARDC RAiD service; Registration Agencies may implement other controlled vocabularies but they must provide a crosswalk.
+In 'core' elements like this one where variation of controlled vocabularies among Registration Agencies occurs, the RAiD service should return the 'local' term and schema as well as the 'standardised' term and schema.

 .. _4.3-description.language:

 4.3 description.language
 ------------------------

-**Definition**: Metadata schema block declaring the language of the description text.
+**Definition**: a metadata schema block declaring the language of the description text

-**Requirement**: Recommended
+**Requirement**: recommended

 **Occurrence**: 0-1